-The aim of the Desperate Literature Prize for Short Fiction is to spread the work of our winners and shortlisters as far and wide as possible, so here we compile some of the pieces that have gone out into the world, along with snippets of news.
+The aim of the Desperate Literature Short Fiction Prize is to spread the work of our winners and shortlisters as far and wide as possible, so here we compile some of the pieces that have gone out into the world, along with snippets of news.

-Below you’ll find links to online publications if you’d like to have a read of shortlisted work.
+Below you’ll find links to print and online publications if you’d like to have a read of shortlisted work.

 Paige Cowan-Hall is a writer and editor living in London.
 She grew up with a love for the fantasy genre and historical fiction, studying English Literature at Exeter University and wrote her first novel by hand at fifteen.
 Locking herself in her room over the summer holidays and scribbling away.
 Paige is an awardee of the Spread The Word program and is currently working on her first novel.